WPSV/WPSV/README.md

 My name is William and here you can see what i know and what i'm learning now!

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Projects in React and Node.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Javascript Frameworks as React for now and Angular later, Node JS with JWT Authentication.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on projects that i can learn more and teach/help other developers in same path.
-- ⚡ Fun fact: ...
+- ⚡ Hobbies: I like to play sports, to play video games and to learn development.

 <div align="center">
   <a href="https://github.com/WPSV">